Monsoon trekking tips for Sahyadri or Western Ghats

 Monsoon trekking, especially in the Ghats require a skill set and gear that is different from trekking in the Himalayas.
 While the basics and skill sets like physical fitness and being mindful of your surroundings remain the same, monsoon trekking offers a different set of challenges for the aspiring trekker.
 This article is a compilation of 10 trekking tips.
 Tips we have compiled after a few months of monsoon trekking in the Sahyadri and Western Ghats.

-1. Poncho offers the best rain protection.
+1. Poncho offers the most convenient rain protection.

 On a monsoon trek the choice of rain gear may oscillate between an umbrella, a two piece rain suit and a poncho.
 An umbrella on a trek is as useless as an ejection seat on a helicopter.
 Sharp gusts of winds on plateaus play truant with the umbrella.
 Yet a far more serious repercussion of using an umbrella is that it ties up one of the hands.
 Keeping your hands free is essential on a slippery trail as it helps the body maintain its balance and free hands may help break a fall.